Izenda7Series/docs-html/_sources/intro/understanding_the_three-tiered_architecture.rst.txt

 --------

 Izenda is split into three levels: the Front End (UI), the Back End (API),and the User Store (database layer).
-These three componenets can be configured to support a fully standalone instance of Izenda as well as seamless, fully-integrated instances.
+These three components can be configured to support a fully standalone instance of Izenda as well as seamless, fully-integrated instances.